jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 ## Clean up by Deleting the Original Server and Snapshot

-- Deleting the old backup server takes the OS disk and NIC with it
-- The NSG for the NIC needs manual cleanup
-- Delete the data disk snapshot
+Finally, we just need to perform some clean up to be economical with our cloud spend.
+Delete the old backup virtual machine.
+This operation will take its OS disk and network interface with it.
+The network security group associated with the NIC needs to be deleted manually.
+The disk snapshot may also be removed if everything is working as expected.

 ![Delete Original Server](./spot-instance/delete-standard-server.png)